Frequently Asked Questions about Mexico

 Should I buy a home in Mexico?

-Go for it, even ocean-side beach housing is a fraction of the price of homes in the US.
+Even ocean-side beach housing is a fraction of the price of homes in the USA.
 Buying property also reduces the amount retired expats need to have in their bank account.
-Homes for sale are quoted in US dollars, and mortgages don't really exist, so having the cash ready is usually necessary.
+Homes for sale are often quoted in USA dollars, and mortgages don't really exist, so having the cash ready is usually necessary.
 There are also extremely low property taxes.

 What about giving out bribes?